e-manlangit/Coles-Supermarket/README.md

 ###  Overview of Findings

-In FY24, the company performed well in Q1; however, declined in Q2.
+In FY23, the company performed relatively well based on the limited information provided.
+Sales exceeded expectations by X% in Q1 and X% in Q2.
+Although sales exceeded expectations, sales declined from Q1 compared to Q2.
+Gross sales indicate a 4.05% decrease from Q1 to Q2 even after adding stores in a new location.

+Below is the overview page from the PowerBI dashboard and more examples are included throughout the report.
+The entire interactive dashboard can be downloaded here.

+(INSERT GRAPHS)

 Example:
 After peaking in late 2020, the company's sales have continued to decline, with significant drops in 2022.
 Key performance indicators have all shown year-over-year decreases: order volume by 40%, revenue by 46%, and average order value (AOV) by 10%.
 While this decline can be broadly attributed to a return to pre-pandemic normalcy, the following sections will explore additional contributing factors and highlight key opportunity areas for following sections will explore additional contributing factors and highlight key opportunity areas for improvement.